Search

 • Supports the arch of the foot.

-FHL shin muscle exercises
+the position of the FHL shin muscle

 It’s not the first time we talked about the FHL (click here for ankle strength exercises).
 It’s not easy to target as a muscle, so it’s best to start with the basics.